awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-iotrule.md

 The version of the SQL rules engine to use when evaluating the rule\.
 *Type*: String
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is passed directly to the `[AwsIotSqlVersion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iot-topicrule-topicrulepayload.html#cfn-iot-topicrule-topicrulepayload-awsiotsqlversion)` property of an `AWS::IoT::TopicRule TopicRulePayload`\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[AwsIotSqlVersion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iot-topicrule-topicrulepayload.html#cfn-iot-topicrule-topicrulepayload-awsiotsqlversion)` property of an `AWS::IoT::TopicRule TopicRulePayload` resource\.

  `Sql`   <a name="sam-function-iotrule-sql"></a>
 The SQL statement used to query the topic\.
 For more information, see [AWS IoT SQL Reference](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html#aws-iot-sql-reference) in the AWS IoT Developer Guide\.
 *Type*: String
 *Required*: Yes
-*AWS CloudFormation Compatibility*: This property is passed directly to the `[Sql](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iot-topicrule-topicrulepayload.html#cfn-iot-topicrule-topicrulepayload-sql)` property of an `AWS::IoT::TopicRule TopicRulePayload`\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[Sql](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iot-topicrule-topicrulepayload.html#cfn-iot-topicrule-topicrulepayload-sql)` property of an `AWS::IoT::TopicRule TopicRulePayload` resource\.

 ## Examples<a name="sam-property-function-iotrule--examples"></a>